OneScreenfulOfPython/screenfuls/BookingsSystem/step01/README.txt

 the database.

-You could do the same thing (and more easily) via the command-line if you had access to the sqlite.exe:
+You could do the same thing (and more easily) via the command-line if you had access to the sqlite.exe executable:

 sqlite < create.sql